 The VET Student Loans Program is only available to Australian citizens, qualifying New Zealand citizens, or permanent humanitarian visa holders who are residing in Australia.

 You may wish to talk to your training provider to discuss alternative payment options for your studies or check with your local state or territory government for any state-based funding and assistance initiatives.

 Don’t worry, you may still be eligible for a VET Student Loan.
 Students under the age of 18 will need to provide a parental consent form or specific evidence of their independence.

 Not all courses and training providers are approved for the VET Student Loans (VSL) program, so your selections may not be listed below.

-If your selections aren't listed, or you're simply not sure right now, you can leave this questions blank and go to Question 3 to check your overall VSL eligibility.
+If your selections aren't listed, or you're simply not sure right now, you can leave these questions blank and go to Question 3 to check your overall VSL eligibility.

 What VET Student Loans approved course are you planning to study?

-What is the name of the VET Student Loans approves provider you intend to study with?
+What is the name of the VET Student Loans approved training provider you intend to study with?